Thomas Stenström

 Karl Thomas Stenström (born January 19, 1988), is a Swedish artist, singer and songwriter.
 He is best known for his charting single "Slå mig hårt i ansiktet".
 He has released three albums: Nåt annat, nån annanstans (2012), Fulkultur (2014) and Rör inte min kompis!
 (2017).

-He grew up in Uddevalla.
+Biography

+Thomas Stenström grew up in Uddevalla.
+At the age of 10, he began to make music at home, and in his 20's he started taking his music career more serious, also writing song lyrics in Swedish instead of English.
+As a teenager, he'd also played soccer.

 In 2010 he was awarded the Ted Gärdestad Scholarship and in 2011 released his second single "Detsamma" followed by "Krossade drömmar" and "Full av liv".
 The debut album Nåt annat, nån annanstans was released on June 13, 2012.
 In 2014, he took part in Sommarkrysset a Swedish television program broadcast live from the Gröna Lund amusement park in Stockholm during the summer.
-The same year he released his second album Fulkultur.
+The same August he released his second album Fulkultur.

+In 2025 he appeared on Allsång på Skansen with Maja Francis on August 6.